 This will make two peanut butter strawberry banana owl snacks. the recipe can easily be duplicated to make more for a crowd!

 So tell me what other kinds of fun animal graham crackers would you like me to create?
-Does your kid have a favorite animal we could make together?
+Does your kid have a favorite animal we could make together into a quick and easy recipe?